Galyna Mykhailiuk

 Galyna Mykhailiuk (Галина Олегівна Михайлюк; born 14 June 1987) is a Ukrainian lawyer and politician currently serving as a People's Deputy of Ukraine as the 46th member of the party list of Servant of the People.
-As Member of Parliament, she holds a position of the Deputy Head of the Committee on Law Enforcement and Co-Head of the Verkhovna Rada of Ukraine Groups on Interparliamentary Relations with Japan and Australia.
+As Member of Parliament, she holds a position of the Deputy Head of the Committee on Law Enforcement and Co-Head of the Verkhovna Rada of Ukraine Groups on Interparliamentary Relations with Japan, Australia, New Zealand and Norway.

+On 20 December 2023, Galyna Mykhailiuk was appointed as the Representative of the President of Ukraine in the Verkhovna Rada of Ukraine.

 Previously, she served as a legislation drafting expert for European Union Advisory Mission Ukraine (EUAM Ukraine).

 Early life and career

 From 2004 to 2009, Galyna Mykhailiuk studied at the Odesa Law Academy National University, graduating with a master's degree in law.
 She also graduated from the Odesa State Economic University in 2010 with a master's degree in economics and from the University of York in 2012 with a master's degree in international corporate and commercial law.
-In March 2019, the Ministry of Education of Ukraine approved the assignment of an associate's degree to Galyna Mykhailiuk.
+In March 2019, the Ministry of Education of Ukraine approved the assignment of an associate professor degree to Galyna Mykhailiuk.
+In August 2023, Galyna Mykhailiuk received an academic rank of professor.

-Galyna Mykhailiuk previously served as a legislation drafting expert for European Union Advisory Mission Ukraine, managing the development and implementation of the EUAM projects “Enhancing the Legislative Drafting Capacities in the Area of Security Sector Reform of the Verkhovna Rada of Ukraine through EU Best Practices” and “Increasing the Role of the Verkhovna Rada of Ukraine in Promoting Better Regulation through Ex-post Impact Evaluation of Legislation”.
+Galyna Mykhailiuk previously served as a legislation drafting expert for European Union Advisory Mission Ukraine, managing the development and implementation of the EUAM projects "Enhancing the Legislative Drafting Capacities in the Area of Security Sector Reform of the Verkhovna Rada of Ukraine through EU Best Practices" and "Increasing the Role of the Verkhovna Rada of Ukraine in Promoting Better Regulation through Ex-post Impact Evaluation of Legislation".

 Political career

 Following the 2019 Ukrainian parliamentary election, Galyna Mykhailiuk was elected as a People's Deputy of Ukraine as a member of the party list of the Servant of the People party.
-At the time of her election, she was an independent.
-She is Deputy Head of the Verkhovna Rada Committee on Law Enforcement, Member of the Standing Delegation of the Verkhovna Rada of Ukraine in the NATO Parliamentary Assembly, Co-Head of the Groups for Interparliamentary Relations with Japan and Australia, Deputy Head of Groups for Interparliamentary Relations with the United States of America, the United Kingdom of Great Britain and Northern Ireland, the Kingdom of Norway, Canada, and the Republic of Singapore.
+She serves as Deputy Head of the Verkhovna Rada Committee on Law Enforcement, Member of the Standing Delegation of the Verkhovna Rada of Ukraine in the NATO Parliamentary Assembly, Co-Head of the Groups for Interparliamentary Relations with Japan, Australia, New Zealand, and Norway, Deputy Head of Groups for Interparliamentary Relations with the United States of America, the United Kingdom of Great Britain and Northern Ireland, and Canada.

+On 20 December 2023, the President of Ukraine issued the Decree №823/2023 appointing Galyna Mykhailiuk as his Representative in the Verkhovna Rada of Ukraine.

+In February 2024, Galyna Mykhailiuk was elected Co-Chair of the Network of Women Legislators in Defence, Security, and Peace Portfolios (WLID), supported by the Parliamentary Centre of Canada, where she leads interparliamentary cooperation of countries in the Global North.

+Since January 2025, Galyna Mykhailiuk is a Member of the Parliamentarians for Global Action (PGA) Executive Committee.